 Google Chrome — Android and iOS

-To open Chrome directly in Incognito mode on Android, you don’t have to modify shortcuts or create scripts from scratch.
+To always open Chrome directly in Incognito mode on Android, you don’t have to modify shortcuts or create scripts from scratch.
 Instead, the Chrome icon already features that functionality.
 Just tap and hold it for a second.
 After that, you should see a context menu — tap New Incognito Tab, and you are good to go.

 The same applies to Chrome on iOS.
 And you don’t need a device with 3D Touch either, since Haptic Touch rules starting iOS 13.
 Long-press the Chrome icon, and then tap New Incognito Tab.
 You can do this on any iOS device (iPhone or iPad) that runs iOS 13.